WMD-group/PDynA/README.md

 **P**erovskite **Dyn**amics **A**nalysis (**PDynA**) is a Python package for analysis of perovskite structural dynamics.

+The Python documentation of **PDynA** can be found at https://pdyna.readthedocs.io/en/latest/.

 Code features
 --------
 - The input to the code is molecular dynamics (MD) trajectories, currently readable formats are VASP-XDATCAR, XYZ, PDB (proteindatabank), ASE-Trajectory and LAMMPS dump files.
 The core class of PDynA is the `Trajectory` class.